rheslip/M8-Headless/README.md

 download the Raspberry Pi 32 bit Bullseye (ARMv7) image from https://dietpi.com/downloads/images/

-image with Raspberry Pi imager and set the SSH option on
+image with Raspberry Pi imager - enable SSH so you can remote login. you could also do the config with a keyboard and screen attached to the Pi

 login via SSH: root dietpi (default user/password for this image. don't need sudo because you are root)